christophj/replicating/posts/Goyal_Welch.md

 dp_stat <- get_statistics(ts_annual, "dp", "rp_div", start=1872)
 dp_stat$plotGG
 ```
-Just a short explanation on that second line of code.
-My function does not only return a plot, but also additional statistics.
-You can see that in the function at the very end when a list is returned.
-One element of that list is called *plotGG* and this one stores the **ggplot2** plot.
-But you can also get other objects of the list.
-For instance, if you want to get IS $\overline{R}^2$, just type *dp\_stat$IS\_aR2* into your R console.

 ![plot of chunk IS_dp]({{urls.theme}}/media/Goyal-Welch/IS_dp.png)

-This figure looks almost exactly like the chart in Figure 1 of Goyal/Welch (2008).
-The only difference I notice is that both of their IS and OOS prediction are a little higher than mine.
-Also, my $\overline{R}^2$ is 0.48% and they have 0.49%.
+This figure looks exactly like the chart in Figure 1 of Goyal/Welch (2008), but my statistics are very different.
+Particularly the $\overline{R}^2$, which is 0.48% and 0.49% for them.

 ### Dividend-yield